-- 1. Click the Toolbox vertical tab on the left side of the TruClient sidebar. - 2.
-Click (expand) Flow Control. - 3.
-Click and drag the Break element to the desired location in the recorded steps.
+- 2. Click Flow Control. - 3.
+Click and drag the Break step to the desired location in the recorded steps.

 Inserting "Continue" Statements

 Continue statements indicate that the current loop iteration should end immediately.
 The loop condition is then checked to see if the entire loop should end as well.
 For example, if a Continue statement is encountered in the second of five iterations in a For loop, the second iteration will end immediately and the third iteration will begin.